 The Award is a good fit

-Recently, Hoops 4 Life became a licensed Duke of Ed Award Unit, a relatively simple process as their program already incorporated the Skills, Physical Recreation and Volunteering components, so they only needed to add the Adventurous Journey component.
+Recently, Hoops 4 Life became a licensed Duke of Ed Award Centre, a relatively simple process as their program already incorporated the Skills, Physical Recreation and Volunteering components, so they only needed to add the Adventurous Journey component.
 A large part of the Hoops 4 Life program is based on developing life skills, specifically leadership skills.Tony explains, “We give them all of the fundamental skills to be a leader, and we keep rotating the leadership roles in different environments in basketball”.
 The volunteering component comes with a few different options for participants to complete.
 “We create care packages for a number of families who are disadvantaged and disengaged.
 We also have a homework program which a lot of the older kids can mentor and coach a young person in increasing their academic skills”.

 On top of that, all of the Hoops 4 life umpires are volunteers, and finally, the physical recreation component is of course basketball.